 Let’s make some Chili!

-First, in a large heavy bottomed pot, add in the ground beef.
+First, in a large heavy bottomed pot or dutch oven, add in the ground beef.
 Over medium heat, cook the ground beef, breaking it apart, until it is fully cooked and no longer pink.
 Drain off any excess fat and return cooked ground beef to the pot.

 Now, over medium heat add the garlic, spices and Chipotle Tabasco® Sauce.
 Stir to combine and saute for 2 minutes until the spices bloom and become fragrant.